**This post was originally published September 2019 and has been updated for accuracy.

 Polypropylene had been a commonly accepted plastic for most curbside recycling programs until 2018, when China stopped buying America’s recyclable waste.
 Now, the market for PP is considerably smaller, meaning many haulers have discontinued their programs.
 Confirm its acceptance with your service provider before recycling.
 If not, you can explore mail-in services like Gimme 5.

 Polystyrene (No. 6 PS)

-Polystyrene is very lightweight and commonly disposed of after one use.
-It is usually found in egg cartons, Styrofoam, packing peanuts, disposable cups and dinnerware.
-Polystyrene is very inexpensive and easily produced, which makes it great for one-time use applications, but very difficult to recycle.
+Polystyrene, often genericized “Styrofoam” in the U.S., is incredibly lightweight and commonly disposed of after a single use.
+It’s usually found in egg cartons, Styrofoam packaging, packing peanuts, disposable cups, and dinnerware.
+Polystyrene is inexpensive and easily produced, which makes it popular for manufacturing, but it’s difficult and inefficient to recycle.

 is polystyrene recyclable?